Deng Sui: Imperial consort and empress

+Regency

-Regent for Emperor Shang
+Regency for Emperor Shang of Han

 In 106, with China facing a financial crisis, Emperor He died, creating a succession crisis.
 Empress Deng and all of the imperial consorts had been without sons for a long time.
 (Emperor He was described as having had a number of sons who died in young age; it is unclear whether Empresses Yin or Deng ever gave birth, but it appears that they did not.)
 Late in Emperor He's reign, he had two sons—whose mothers were not mentioned in history—Liu Sheng and Liu Long.
 Under the superstition of the time, it was thought that they might survive better if they grew up outside the palace in light of their other brothers' early deaths, so both were given to foster parents.

 At the time Emperor He died, Liu Sheng, the older son, was still young (but actual age is not recorded in history) and believed to be constantly ill.
 The younger, Liu Long, was only 100 days old.
 Both were welcomed back to the palace, and Empress Deng created Liu Long crown prince, believing that he would be healthier, and then that night he was proclaimed emperor, as Emperor Shang.
 Power was in Empress Dowager Deng's hands, as regent for the infant emperor, and her brother Deng Zhi (鄧騭) quickly became the most powerful official at court.
 She also sought the advice of Ban Zhao, until her death in 116.
 She issued a general pardon, which benefitted the people who had rights stripped from them for associating with the family of Empress Dou, whose family had been powerful during the early reign of Emperor He but had been toppled in a coup d'état.

 Late in 106, the young emperor died, creating yet another succession crisis.
 By this time, the officials had realized that Prince Sheng (then Prince of Pingyuan) was not as ill as initially thought, and they generally wanted him to be emperor.
 However, Empress Dowager Deng, concerned that Prince Sheng would bear a grudge for not having been made emperor first, had other ideas.
 She insisted on making Emperor Shang's cousin Prince Hu, who was seen by some as the rightful heir, emperor instead.
 He took the throne as Emperor An, at age 12.